Some Unknown / Unidentified Marks on Glass

 “MR connected” mark on base of olive green oil lamp of uncertain age and origin, possibly European.
 (Photo courtesy of Kath).

-"S in a hexagon" mark on base shard from colorless Fishman or Fishmann bottle, circa 1915-1935?
-(Photo courtesy of Carol Serr).
+"S in a hexagon" mark on base shard from colorless Fishman or Fishmann bottle - so far unidentified.
+Perhaps circa 1915-1935?
+This shard was found during an archeological project in 2013 in San Diego, CA. (Photo courtesy of Carol Serr).

-“S in a hexagon” mark on base shard from clear glass Fishman or Fishmann bottle – no concrete information has been found on either this “Fishman” company/brand or the “S in a hexagon” trademark!
-This was found in San Diego, California.
-(Photo courtesy of Carol Serr).
+“S in a hexagon” mark on base shard from colorless Fishman or Fishmann bottle – so far unidentified.
+Perhaps circa 1915-1935?
+This shard was found during an archeological project in 2013 in San Diego, CA. (Photo courtesy of Carol Serr).

 ADVERTISEMENT